Mert Ramazan Demir: Life and career

-Mert Ramazan Demir was born on 28 January 1998 in Şile, Istanbul, as the youngest of six children.
-His family is originally from Van.
+Mert Ramazan Demir was born on January 28, 1998 in Şile, Istanbul, as the youngest of five brothers and he also has a younger sister.
+His paternal family is originally from Kirkuk, Iraq.
 His father is a businessman while his mother is a homemaker.
-Demir has stated that he was interested in acting since his childhood, but he developed a serious interest in it later on.
-He studied acting at the Dialog Speech Communication and Michelle Danner Acting Studio and first began performing in his school theatre.
-He had his first leading role in a movie in 2019 when he starred in I Am You.
-After appearing in a number of supporting roles in television productions, he was cast in a leading role in the romantic drama Yalı Çapkını (2022 – 2025).
+In early childhood and during his high school years, Mert Ramazan Demir dedicated a lot of effort and time to sports as he was professionally involved in soccer and basketball.
+The actor has stated he was interested in acting since his childhood, but he grew seriously passionate about it later on.
+He studied acting at the Dialogue Speech Communication Academy (Dialog Anlatım İletişim) and Michelle Danner Acting Studio and first began performing in his school theatre.
+Following years he attended the Beykent University Conservatory, where he mastered camera acting under the guidance of Ali Bilgin and Semih Bagci.

+Demir had his first leading role in a movie in 2019, when he starred in I Am You, directed by Sonia Nassery Cole.
+For this role he learned Dari(Afgan language).
+Here he shared the leading role with Damla Sönmez, Cansu Tosun and Emre Çetinkaya.
+After appearing in a number of supporting roles in television productions and having performed main characters in various digital projects, he was cast in a leading role in the romantic drama Yalı Çapkını (2022 – 2025).